« Writing to Please Everyone | Main | Jargon--To Use or Not to Use? »

 I fudged.
 That is an antiseptic way of saying "I lied," "I did not tell the truth," and "I faked it."

-I told Bob that if he had a GED, he should write GED--not "high school graduate," which was a lie.
+I told Bob that if he had a GED, he should write GED–not “high school graduate,” which was a lie.
 He agreed.

 Beyond the obvious ethical importance of telling the truth, the truth has power for the teller.
 Instead of telling himself "I fudged," Bob can now say, "I told the truth."
 That statement resonates with integrity, freedom, and independence.